| Were

 or using concealer on the entire face will give you this thicker

+coverage.
 All foundation will blend

 more easily if the skin is hydrated, so use a face friendly lotion